timeplus-io/docs/docs/datapm.md

 You need to set the API key.
 You can get one from the web console. (by visiting {baseURL}/console/settings/apiKey, or choose "Personal Settings" on the top-left corner, then switch to the "API Key Management" and click "Create API Key" button).

 :::info
 datapm will save the configuration, including the Timeplus baseURL and the API key.
-Next time, you can choose those cached repository and secret.
+Next time, you can choose those cached repositories and secrets.
 :::

 ```